-SDL: stands for Skills Development Levy, is a levy collected by TRA under the Vocational Education Training Act and Income Tax Act.
+Skills and Development Levy: is a levy collected by TRA under the Vocational Education Training Act and Income Tax Act.

 Chargeability: SDL is charged based on the gross pay of all payments made by the employer to the employees employed by such employer in the particular time.
-Unlike PAYE the SDL is due and payable by an employer.
+It is important to understand that SDL is due and payable by an employer.

 The gross emoluments is a sum of amount from salaries, wages, payments in lieu of leave, fees, commissions, bonuses, gratuity, any subsistence travelling , entertainment or other allowance received by employee in respect of employment or service rendered.